 Remember, all employers conducting work in the State of Florida are required to provide workers’ compensation insurance for their employees.
 Specific employer coverage requirements are based on the type of industry, number of employees and entity organization.
 To determine coverage requirements for a specific employer, the following information is provided by the Bureau of Compliance here: https://www.myfloridacfo.com/division/wc/employer/boc.htm

 The second type of insurance that any reputable contractor should have is Liability Insurance.
-In every occasion one should require at least a certificate holder or, better yet, an additional insured on any contractor’s liability policy.
-In every substantial job a closer look may be warranted to confirm the veracity of the underlying coverage.
+On every occasion, one should require at least a certificate holder or, better yet, an additional insured on any contractor’s liability policy.
+In every substantial job, a closer look may be warranted to confirm the veracity of the underlying coverage.
 Look for completed operation included in any general contractor’s policy for a better well-insured contractor and in turn owner.

 Are There Other References to Check?